-Where the student requires a more complex support programme, a case conference will be arranged to identify and address key individual needs.
-This would include the school SENCo, parents, Subject Tutors, Personal Achievement Tutors and the Head of Additional Support/SENCo.
+Where a student requires a more complex support programme, a case conference will be arranged to identify and address key individual needs.
+This would include the college SENCo, Subject Tutors, Personal Achievement Tutors and any other relevant staff.

-11. How will my child be included in activities outside of the classroom, including school trips?
+11. How will my child be included in activities outside of the classroom, including college trips?

 All areas of the college are accessible for any student who may have a physical disability and lift access is provided in each of the buildings.
 The college also has several parking bays which can be made accessible for students who may use a car to get to college and who have a blue badge.

 Parents are involved in all aspects of planning a college trip and will work together with staff at the college to make sure that the student is able to access all activities where possible and health and safety allows this.
 Tutors will explain the procedures regarding the trip to the student so that any issues can be highlighted and addressed.

-Parents will be consulted when additional support is required during an activity outside the college environment and extra staff and resources will be in place to support the student where appropriate so that they are not excluded from the activity.
+Parents will be consulted when additional support is required during an activity outside the college environment and extra staff and reasonable resources may be put in place to support the student where appropriate so that they are not excluded from the activity.

-Optional residential trips [of one day or more] are offered throughout the year and students can choose to attend one per year however, if a student with SEND shares their interest to attend, careful planning and preparation will take place, in conjunction with the student, parents/carers, Head of Additional Support SENCo and CMT SLT (College!Managemen Senior Leadership!Team) to ensure reasonable adjustments can be made, wherever possible, to ensure their attendance on the trip is possible.
+Optional residential trips [of one day or more] are offered throughout the year and students can choose to attend one per year however, if a student with SEND shares their interest to attend, careful planning and preparation will take place, in conjunction with the student, parents/carers, Head of Additional Support SENCo and SLT (Senior Leadership Team) to ensure reasonable adjustments can be made, wherever possible, to ensure their attendance on the trip is possible.

-12. How accessible is the school environment?
+12. How accessible is the college environment?

 The college is fully wheelchair accessible and hazards i.e. on stair edges have been highlighted to aid students with a visual impairment.
+Accessibility assessments/walks can be arranged for individual students (and parents), in conjunction with the college Health & Safety Manager where appropriate.